We earn a commission for products purchased through some links in this article.

 From sleepsuits to nappy bags, the ultimate newborn essentials you can't live without

-Preparing for the arrival of your mini-me?
-While the first few months of your newborn's life are likely to be a simple routine of eat, sleep, poo and repeat, the truth is you're still going to need a lot of baby stuff.
+While the first few months of your newborn's life are likely to be a bleary-eyed routine of eat, sleep, poo and repeat, the truth is you're still going to need a lot of baby stuff.
 From feeding to bathing to nappy changing, every step of the way seems to require an arsenal of specialist gear.

-To help you shop wisely and only invest in the absolute baby necessities, we've narrowed down the best baby essentials, so you can focus on the most important thing: gazing lovingly at your remarkable new creation and mainlining espresso.
+To help you shop wisely and only invest in the absolute baby necessities, we've narrowed down the best baby essentials, tested by parents, so you can focus on the most important thing: gazing lovingly at your remarkable new creation and mainlining espresso.

 Baby essentials checklist